kawu/partage4xmg/README.md

 Then:
 * Create an empty directory, which will be dedicated for the ParTAGe source code,
 * Clone the `xmg` branch of the [ParTAGe][partage] repository into this empty directory,
-* Clone the `xmg` branch of [this][this] repository into the same directory,
+* Clone [this][this] repository into the same directory,
 * Run `stack install` in the local copy of the `partage4xmg` repository.

 Under linux, you can use the following sequence of commands to set up ParTAGe4XMG:

     mkdir partage-src
     cd partage-src
-    git clone -b simple https://github.com/kawu/partage.git
+    git clone -b xmg https://github.com/kawu/partage.git
     git clone https://github.com/kawu/partage4xmg.git
     cd partage4xmg
     stack install